joelmoxley/founder-playbook/V. Tech + Product/02 - Product Cost Modeling/02 - EoE - Curated Cost Models/md/08 - a - NREL - Biorefinery Economic Model Documentation.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This paper by the National Renewable Energy Lab (NREL) details a technoeconomic model that describes the costs of ethanol production to monitor competitiveness and market potential.
+This paper by the National Renewable Energy Lab (NREL) details a technoeconomic model that describes the costs of ethanol production to monitor competitiveness and market potential.

 Credit: [National Renewable Energy Laboratory](http://www.nrel.gov/)